Ila-bura/mewmes/README.md

 # MewMes

 MewMes is a social media platform for cat lovers and meme enthusiasts alike.
 It was created using React and Django Rest Framework.
-The purpose of the site is to allow users to share cat memes and interact with memes posted by otehr users.
+The purpose of the site is to allow users to share cat memes and interact with memes posted by other users.

 #